LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 - Include one or more web pages, have a clear objective and be user-friendly.

-- Have a professional-looking UI that uses Bootstrap or another CSS framework with which you are familiar.
+- Have a professional-looking UI that uses Bootstrap or another CSS library with which you are familiar.

 -  Use client-side code written in JavaScript.